donglijasmine/MDIA-1620/README.md

 ![Luncheon Meat and Egg Sandwich](https://static5.orstatic.com/userphoto2/photo/1V/1H65/0AI3RWDED90B3699005BEEpx.jpg)

+Learnings from the 3 2 1
+>1.
+Terminal can be used for quicker access to folders and files
+>2.
+You can use these things on Terminal - cd, ls, cd ..,mkdir,mkdir{folder name},rm -rf{folder name},touch text.pdf etc
+>3.
+When googling answers, we can put mdn for professional answers
+>4.
+You can go to a specific folder or file with the path given.
+I am waiting for notes of this.

 3  My "aha" moment is
 >1. when teacher helped me list the documents on Desktop
 >2. none